 Thousands shouldn’t drink their water

-of Parchment and nearby Cooper Township that are served by the municipal water system to stop using the water for drinking, cooking, or to mix baby formula.
+On Friday, county officials warned the approximately 3,100 residents of Parchment and nearby Cooper Township that are served by the municipal water system to stop using the water for drinking, cooking, or to mix baby formula.
 Local officials said the water can be used for showering, laundry and flushing toilets.

 Parchment’s water supply will be drained and continue to be flushed “until test results come back that shows the PFAS levels are below the health advisory level,” according to a news release from the Kalamazoo County government.

 The state declaration of emergency allows for the Michigan State Police Emergency Management and Homeland Security Division to coordinate state efforts with local and county officials.

 “This declaration will allow the state to supply additional resources to help with response efforts and ensure the health and safety of residents in Parchment and Cooper Township,” Michigan Lt.
 Gov. Brian Calley said in a statement.

 Kalamazoo County is one of 34 PFAS-contaminated sites identified since statewide testing of water systems began in March, according to state officials.
 Other sites include the municipal water system of Ann Arbor, as well as the Battle Creek area.